 If the Privileged Perp is a member of a fraternity, then a Virtuous Victim may add three extra kicks to the groin area to counter the role of fraternities in campus rape culture.

-“We are proud that UC Berkeley is home to both the free speech and permissible violence movements,” said Nicholas B. Dirks, the school’s Chancellor.
+“We are proud that UC Berkeley is home to both the free speech and permissible violence movements,” said Nicholas B. Dirks, the school’s former Chancellor.

 Under the policy, campus police will continue to not arrest any Virtuous Victims who engage in physical violence on university grounds.
 Privileged Perps cannot sue the university, its police force or Virtuous Victims for medical bills or emotional damages stemming from their injuries.
 If incapacitated, Privileged Perps will not be excused from missing any classes.